Enterprise / Corporate Deployment How-To for IT Administrators

 They are standard for business applications that use Microsoft authentication

-This is the same model used by thousands of applications in Microsoft Entra ID.
+This is the same model used by thousands of applications in Microsoft.

 IT Administrator Actions